emmatebibyte/source-library/index.md

 # Source Library

-This repository is a more organized version of my main [factsheet](https://docs.google.com/document/d/1UhneOJvvO9vzHIUWfgKWJCCFi0LDNj_3p6LGBkIo6mU/edit?usp=sharing), which is a compliation of various articles, stats, and thinkpieces on a variety of issues.
+This repository is a more organized version of my main [factsheet](https://docs.google.com/document/d/1UhneOJvvO9vzHIUWfgKWJCCFi0LDNj_3p6LGBkIo6mU/edit?usp=sharing), which outlines academic and scientific literature opposed to any and all forms of reactionary rhetoric, along with logical and empirically founded argumentation and a few helpful thinkpieces.
+You can easily navigate to any topic using the links below.

-You can navigate it by viewing the repository itelf or following any of the links below.
+Also be sure to [join my discord!](https://discord.gg/UQhGKNm)

 ---
 ## Navigation